WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupWhonix.md

 To avoid the risk of the wallet VM being compromised by malicious software or websites, do not install any applications in this VM other than those required by the Wasabi Wallet, or direct the Tor browser to any URL that is not necessary to install Wasabi.

 For an advanced layer of security, it is possible to install and run the Wasabi Wallet VM using a removable storage medium e.g., USB drive or SD card.
-This allows the storage your wallet in a safe place away from the computer.
+This allows the wallet to be stored in a safe place away from the computer.

 As this is beyond the scope of this tutorial, consult the Qubes or VirtualBox user guide for details.